kids-first/kf-api-fhir-service/README.md

 ### Access
-In order to interact with one of these servers, you will need to gain access to the environment the server runs in and have a user account on the server with the appropriate authorization.
+In order to interact with one of these servers, you will need to gain access to the environment/VPC the server runs in.

-1. Tunnel through bastion hosts to access environments
+You will do this by tunneling through a bastion host to access the environment:

-- Use Dev bastion host for access to Dev/QA environments
+- Use Dev bastion host for access to dev/QA VPCs
-- Use Prd bastion host for access to Prd environment
+- Use Prd bastion host for access to production VPC

-2. Contact Natasha Singh (singhn4@email.chop.edu) to get a user account
+Most users will not need to have an account on the server since the permissions for anonymous HTTP requests allows one to perform any standard FHIR client operation on the server.
+This means you can create, read, update, delete, and search for FHIR resources on the server.

 ### Setup Tunnel